 - new indications, at 15 months to marketing authorisation.

 A single HST evaluation can only cover a single technology for a single indication.

-The Department of Health (DH) produces a list of provisional evaluation topics.
+The Department of Health and Social Care (DHSC) produces a list of provisional evaluation topics.

 Consultees and commentators identified

 NICE works with the DHSC to develop a scope.
 The scope defines the disease, the patients and the technology covered by the evaluation and the questions it aims to answer.
 Consultees and commentators are requested to comment on the draft scope.